agravier/agravier.github.io/etc/notes/cn-coursera/notes01.md

   - amygdala
   - basal ganglia
   - hippocampus
   - cerebral cortex: layered sheet of neurons ~= 14 inch pizza stuffed in a too small box.
 14 billion neurons, so like 300 trillion synapses.
-6 layers of neurons, quite uniform across the cortex (\\(\rightarrow\\) common computational principle?).
+6 layers of neurons, quite uniform across the cortex ($$\rightarrow$$ common computational principle?).
 Input arrive in layer 4 (middle), output to thalamus to layer 6, output to other subcortical regions from layer 5, output to higher cortical areas from layers 2 and 3, input from other layers in layer 1 (and also in other layers).

 How do brain regions interact?
 Discovery using lesion studies, electrophysiology, optical and functional imaging, molecular studies, anatomy, connectomic, etc…